AbelEwnetu/alx-low_level_programming/0x18-dynamic_libraries/README.md

-A read me file for 0x18.
+a read me file for 0x18.
 C - Dynamic libraries mandatory and advanced tasks.

 Task 0- Create the dynamic library libdynamic.so containing all the functions listed below Task 1- Create a script that creates a dynamic library called liball.so from all the .c files that are in the current directory.